svenvc/pharo-server-tools/README.md

     echo $USER

-Check out the project `pharo-server-tools` from github
+Check out the project `pharo-server-tools` from github.
+You will need to install git first

+    sudo apt-get install git
     git clone https://github.com/svenvc/pharo-server-tools.git

 The following directory structure is used